Freeman's Mind doesn't just have the eponymous character, but his perception of those around him.

 - Gordon's sympathy for his coworkers extends as far as their usefulness to him, and his concern for their deaths rarely extends beyond a single thought.
 Gordon only shows concern for two scientists: a tough old man who does a Super Window Jump and dies, and another who proves helpful in escaping the weapons testing labs.
 Kleiner seems to be the only person in the world Gordon has genuine appreciation for.

 - Freeman does feel bad about killing the soldiers at first, but later starts to just stop caring all together.
-They probably don't deserve any better.Gordon: [having just killed several soldiers] You know, its strange.
+They probably don't deserve any better.Gordon: [having just killed several soldiers] You know, it's strange.
 I thought I would feel weird about killing all these people, but really, I don't.
 That's because they're all pricks and deserve to die!
 I'll make a speech at their funerals if someone wants me to.
 I have no problem with going up to a grieving widow and telling her "I'm sorry for your loss... but your husband was a ratfuck meathead who tried to kill me for no goddamned reason because he was too stupid to figure out what the word "civilian" means.
 If I hadn't put him down, he likely would have come home later and strangled you in your sleep.
 And not in the kinky way either.
 I know how you base wives are...

 - Large Ham: Whenever Gordon starts ranting, out comes the ham.

 - Lightning Bruiser: He can sprint at 20+ mph while weighed down by plated body armor and dozens of pounds of weaponry, jump and climb with the same ease, and beat superhuman aliens to death with a crowbar.
 His speed and agility, more than almost anything else, is what helps him so much at avoiding death.
 This is more notable in Freeman's Mind than in canon because his suit is not Powered Armor in this version (not to mention, this Gordon can do pull-ups to pull the occasional Dungeon Bypass).
 It's lightly justified in the first episode, where Gordon expresses pride in his fitness and makes reference to having to practice for the company decathlon.
+He frequently mentions that he's in excellent physical shape, since one of the advantages of staying fit in an academic field is that you can beat up all your colleagues.

 - Locked Out of the Loop: Gordon is completely unaware of the plot because he never listens to the NPCs.
 He's just trying to escape and completing objectives by accident along the way.
 In season 2 he actually asks the NPCs what's going on, but they're all too eager to shove him out the door without telling him anything and without giving him so much as an address for where he needs to go next.